jamtur01/bunraku/README.md

         report = true
         pluginsync = true

-5. Run the Puppet client and sync the report as a plugin
+7. Run the Puppet client and sync the report as a plugin

+8. Browse to the Bunraku server at http://example.com:4567

 Author
 ------